-Developing academic persistence in the International Baccalaureate Diploma Programme: Educational strategies and associated personality traits 2016
+Developing academic persistence in the Diploma Programme (2016)

 Andrei Holman, Emilia Alexandra Pascal, Cristina Bostan, Ana Maria Hoşbotă and Ticu Constantin—Department of Psychology, Alexandru I. Cuza University